Clinics and Services

 Long Term Medical Conditions

-Dr Sheila Fitzgerald and Dr Rupal Shah lead our diabetic clinic, but all doctors see patients with diabetes.
+Dr Rupal Shah and Clinical Pharmacist Sarah Zebari lead our diabetic clinic, but all doctors see patients with diabetes.
 All patients with type 1 or type 2 diabetes should have an annual review.
 This consists of an appointment with a healthcare assistant to do basic health checks and blood tests, followed by an appointment with a GP or practice nurse if the condition is stable.

 The practice also initiates and monitors insulin therapy in type 2 diabetic patients, supported by specialist community diabetes nurses who run joint clinics with us at Bridge Lane.
 All diabetic patients need annual retinal screening and this is arranged locally at St Georges’ Hospital.

-All patients with asthma or chronic obstructive pulmonary disease (COPD), even if they feel well, should have an annual review with one of our practice nurses.
+All patients with asthma or chronic obstructive pulmonary disease (COPD), even if they feel well, should have an annual review with one of our practice nurses or clinical pharmacists.
 Please bring your inhalers when you come for your review.

 If you have been advised by the surgery to do so, please submit our Asthma Review form.